 COMPLIANCE WITH SECRETARIAL STANDARDS

-The Company has complied with the applicable mandatory Secretarial Standards.
+The Company has complied with the applicable Secretarial Standards.

 PARTICULARS OF EMPLOYEES

-Your Company laid down Prevention of Sexual Harassment policy and it is made availableon the website of the Company.
+Your Company laid down Prevention of Sexual Harassment (POSH) policywhich is available on its website.
 The Company has zero tolerance on Sexual Harassment atworkplace.
 During the year under review there were no cases filed pursuant to the SexualHarassment of Women at Workplace (Prevention Prohibition and Redressal) Act 2013.